Compilation and analysis of charge asymmetry measurements from electron and positron scattering on nucleon and nuclei: Acknowledgments

 \section{Acknowledgments}

-Thanks are due to G.I.Gakh for careful reading and useful remarks.
-This work was supported in part by the GDR n.3034 'Physique du Nucl\'eon'.
+We acknowledge V. V. Bytev for essential help and for useful discussions.
+Thanks are due to G.I.Gakh for careful reading and interesting remarks.
+This work was supported in part by the GDR PH-QCD.
 E.A.K. and Yu.
 M.B. acknowledge the grant INTAS N 05-1000008-8528 for financial support.